 Speech-Language Pathology Specialization

-The doctoral program in Speech-Language Pathology is a specialization within the Disability Disciplines PhD Program in the Emma Eccles Jones School of Education and Human Services.
+Speech-Language Pathology is one of seven specializations within the Disability Disciplines PhD Program in the Emma Eccles Jones School of Education and Human Services.
 The Disability Disciplines Doctoral Program offers a multidisciplinary doctoral degree that brings together faculty and students across disciplinary and departmental lines to explore interrelated aspects of disabilities.
-Specializations include Audiology, Speech-Language Pathology, Special Education, Applied Behavior Analysis, Pathokinesiology, Rehabilitation Counseling, and Disabilities Studies .
-All specializations balance a common core of multidisciplinary coursework and applied activities with a strong disciplinary focus.
-Thus, both faculty and students work within a multidisciplinary context without compromising their important disciplinary perspective, knowledge, and skills.
+Specializations balance a common core of multidisciplinary coursework and applied activities with a strong focus on the specific disciplinary perspective, knowledge, and skills.

 Required coursework is a blend of broad multidisciplinary courses and focused specialization courses.
 Core coursework, common to all areas of disability disciplines, includes multidisciplinary courses that bring together diverse perspectives on disabilities, effective services, and research methodology.
 Specialization courses provide deep coverage of current developments in speech-language pathology research and practice.

 Introduction to research methods including identifying research questions, conducting research literature reviews, and design and implementation of research projects.
 (Students should enroll in the section of this course that is designated for full-time doctoral students.)

 This course integrates concepts in measurement, research design, and statistical analysis for research in psychology and education.
 (STAT 5200 is an acceptable substitution.)

 In-depth study of special topics in special education and rehabilitation.
 Seminars examine historical aspects, relevant research, and theoretical positions on selected topics.